toch24/DrunkSuperSmashBros/README.md

 ## Separation of Work

+**Tommy Chong**
-Tommy Chong - Connection of the socket in the backend to the frontend, was able to establish an ongoing communication for the socket between the backend and the frontend.
-Worked on afterlobby, beforeplaying, charselect, joinform, createform, and waitingroom components in the frontend.
-Worked on call to the API to get Smash characters data in the backend to the frontend.
+- Connection of the socket in the backend to the frontend
+- was able to establish an ongoing communication for the socket between the backend and the frontend.
+- Worked on afterlobby, beforeplaying, charselect, joinform, createform, and waitingroom components in the frontend.
+- Worked on call to the API to get Smash characters data in the backend to the frontend.
 Created challenges in the database.

-Justin Mulder -
-Hanyan Zhang (Yuki) -
+**Justin Mulder**

+**Hanyan Zhang (Yuki)**

-Alberto de Saint Malo -
+**Alberto de Saint Malo**
+- Set up Google Cloud PostreSQL service and connected it with Django
+- Created Django models to serve the backend in order to handle lobby creation logio, player joining lobbies, challenge storage
+- Worked on Dockerizing the Webapp with Docker containers:
+-